marsscout22/ScaffCC/README.md

         make DISABLE_STATIC=1

-or

-        make USE_GCC=1

 at the root of the repository.
-The `DISABLE_STATIC` flag will force the Makefile to use boost, gmp, and mpfr's shared libraries, `USE_GCC` flag will force the Makefile to use GCC to compile instead, and this has been seen to be faster on some systems.
+The `DISABLE_STATIC` flag will force the Makefile to use boost, gmp, and mpfr's shared libraries.

 Verifying Installation
 ----------------------